-Nineteen significant legislative changes were included in Reform Index’s 187th issue (August 15 to September 11).
+In issue 193-194 (issue 187 before the audit) of the Reform Index, 19 significant legislative changes have been included for the period from August 15 to September 11.
 Four received +2 points from experts, which we think separates substantial changes from less noticeable ones.
 These are the new law on official statistics and three European integration-related laws (accession to the Common Transit Convention, accession to the Convention on the Simplification of Formalities in Trade in Goods, and changes to Ukraine’s Customs Code necessary to launch a “customs visa-free regime”).

 Overall, the Reform Index for this period is +1.1 points, with values ranging from -5.0 to +5.0.
 In the previous issue, the Index was +1.2 points.